Skip to main content

 Office 2021 (64-bit)

-The recommended and supported language package is English (United States).
+The supported language is English (United States).
+The Microsoft Print to PDF virtual printer must also be installed.

 Microsoft Office version compatibility